Jump in hiring fuels optimism for US economic recovery

 The U.S. has administered over 82 million COVID-19 vaccine doses, according to the Centers Disease Prevention and Control.
 More than 21% of the nation's adults have received at least one shot, and close to 11% have been fully vaccinated.

+“The best stimulus is vaccination,” said Constance Hunter, chief economist at KPMG.
+“My hope is that we don't backslide on the virus” as states reopen.

 The job gains last month were sharply uneven.
-The unemployment rate among whites fell slightly, to 5.6%, and for Hispanics, to 8.5%.
-But the jobless rate for Black Americans jumped from 9.2% to 9.9%,
+The unemployment rate among whites fell slightly, to 5.6%, and among Hispanics, to 8.5%.
+Among Asians it dropped to 5.1%.
+But for Black Americans it jumped from 9.2% to 9.9%.

-Women fared slightly better than men in February, with unemployment dropping among women from 6.3% to 6.1%, while men's unemployment fell one-tenth of a percentage point to 6.3%.
-More women started looking for work, though millions of them have had to stop their job searches to care for children since the pandemic began.
+Women fared slightly better than men, with unemployment dropping among women from 6.3% to 6.1%, while men's unemployment fell one-tenth of a percentage point to 6.3%.
+More women started looking for work, though millions of them have had to stop their job searches to care for children during the outbreak.

-One discouraging note in the February data is that last month's net job growth came entirely from people who reported that their layoffs had been temporary.
-By contrast, the number of people who said their jobs were permanently gone was largely unchanged from January.
+Lane S. Fulton, who lives in Bloomington, Indiana, has been mostly unemployed since the crisis began last March.

+He said he has applied for roughly 600 government positions after earning a graduate degree in public administration from Indiana University in the fall of 2019.
+But state and local governments have slashed 1.4 million jobs since the pandemic erupted, including 86,000 last month, and most have instituted hiring freezes.

 With so much money being pumped into the economy, Oxford Economics forecasts that growth will reach 7% for all of 2021, which would be the fastest calendar-year expansion since 1984.
 The Congressional Budget Office projects the nation will add a substantial 6.2 million jobs this year.